kinggreedy/kanava14-fi/README.md

 ### 3. Development - Only the app

-Assuming that you already installed required environments
+Assuming that you have already installed required environments
  - Python 3.7
  - Postgres 11
 You can follow the scripts in scripts/deploy/2-* to setup them

 #### Requisite
-- Copy blog-platform into the destination folder
 - Follow setup commands in scripts/deploy/3-1-setup-deployment.sh to
   setup virtual environment and project folder
     - ```